-- 4. In the Login Name box, type your user name. - In the Password box, type the password.
+- 4. In the Login Name box, type your user name. - 5.
+In the Password box, type the password.
 If you cannot remember your password, click the Forgot Password link.
 For more information, refer to the HP Application Lifecycle Management User Guide. - 6.
 Select the Automatically log in to my last domain and project on this machine check box if you want ALM to automatically log in to the last project in which you were working. - 7.
 Click Authenticate.
 ALM verifies your user name and password and determines which domains and projects you can access.
-If you specified automatic login, ALM opens. - If authentication fails, check that your user name and password are correct and try again. - 8.
-In the Domain list, select a domain.
+If you specified automatic login, ALM opens.

+If authentication fails, check that your user name and password are correct and try again.

+- 8. In the Domain list, select a domain.
 By default, the last domain in which you were working is selected. - 9.
 In the Project list, select a project.
 By default, the last project in which you were working is selected. - 10.
 Click Login.
 ALM opens and displays the module in which you last worked during your previous session.

-Registering ALM on a Workstation
+Registering ALM on a Client Machine

 To enable you to work with other HP testing tools as well as third-party and custom tools, ALM must be registered on the client machine.
+To register ALM, run HP ALM Client Registration from the HP Application Lifecycle Management Tools page.

-Note: If you are running previous versions of ALM/Quality Center on your machine, before registering ALM11.52, make sure that all instances of ALM/Quality Center and any integration tools are closed.
+Note: If you are running previous versions of ALM/Quality Center on your machine, before registering ALM 12.01, make sure that all instances of ALM/Quality Center and any integration tools are closed.